Want to know what’s it like living in Japan as a foreigner? Specifically, living in Japan as an American?

 I’m sure the environmentally conscious are excited to hear about Japan’s trash system.
 I was in the beginning, as well.

-Things You Might Think I Wouldn’t Miss, But I Will.
+Things You Might Think I Wouldn’t Miss Living in Japan, But I Will

 Though I bet I could think of a few for that list too.

-In the end, if you are planning to live in Japan, I hope first that you realize that Japan really isn’t all that fantastic after the excitement dies down.
+In the end, if you are thinking about living in Japan, I hope first that you realize that Japan really isn’t all that fantastic after the excitement dies down.

 Of course, it’s a wonderful country with lovely people and a rich and beautiful culture very new and foreign to your own, but just like any other country, it has its faults.
 For many foreigners who decide to leave, those faults are the reason for that decision.

-Wait… are these complaints from foreigners in Japan or minority groups in the U.S.?
+Wait… are these complaints from foreigners living in Japan or minority groups in the U.S.?

 Yeah, that’s right.
 I got some jokes.